ArvindGyandatt/pythonpractice/README.md

         print("missing num : ",*list(d))

 6. Find the difference between two lowest numbers in the list

+        mylist = [0, 0.1, 0.25, 0.45, 0.55, 0.7, 0.9, 1.0]
+        x=min(mylist)
+        mylist.remove(min(mylist))
+        y=min(mylist)
+        print("lowest diff. is",y-x)

 7. In a given list, count no.of elements smaller than their mean
-8. Correct the malformed time string , for e.g "5:70:65" to "6:11:05"
+9. Correct the malformed time string , for e.g "5:70:65" to "6:11:05"
-9. Correct the malformed date string , for e.g. "45/8/2018" to "14/9/2018"
+10. Correct the malformed date string , for e.g. "45/8/2018" to "14/9/2018"
-10. Convert ip address from "a.b.c.d" format into integer and vice versa
+11. Convert ip address from "a.b.c.d" format into integer and vice versa
-11. Check whether given string is isogram or not
+12. Check whether given string is isogram or not
-12. Given a string, find the mexican wave
+13. Given a string, find the mexican wave
-13. iven a number, find the largest number by deleting single digit (order of digits will remain same)
+14. iven a number, find the largest number by deleting single digit (order of digits will remain same)
-14. Given a number, find the largest number by shuffling the digits
+15. Given a number, find the largest number by shuffling the digits
-15. Compute the word frequency in given message
+16. Compute the word frequency in given message
-16. RGB to Hex conversion and vice versa, e.g. (255,0,255) into 0xFF00FF
+17. RGB to Hex conversion and vice versa, e.g. (255,0,255) into 0xFF00FF
-17. Generate accumulated strings,e.g. abcd ==> A-Bb-Ccc-Dddd
+18. Generate accumulated strings,e.g. abcd ==> A-Bb-Ccc-Dddd